Meet the EAC Staff

 Elizabeth Castillo Lopez

-Elizabeth Castillo Lopez, Executive Assistant
+Elizabeth Tinoco, Executive Assistant

 Email: elizabeth.castillo-lopez@ode.oregon.gov

-Elizabeth Castillo-Lopez is the Executive Assistant to the Educator Advancement Council Executive Director.
+Elizabeth Tinoco is the Executive Assistant to the Educator Advancement Council Executive Director.
 Prior to her role with the Educator Advancement Council, Elizabeth was an Administrative support Specialist with the SIS team in the Office of Teaching, Learning and Assessment.
 She brings with her prior administrative experience as she worked at the Woodburn School District Office as an Assistant secretary.
 Elizabeth is a Salem resident, pursuing her Bachelor degree in Human Resource Management at Portland State University.
 Elizabeth is a former Oregon School system graduate and has always strived to help her team ensure all Oregon students receive a high quality education and work to create awareness of all the barriers that she went through to ensure that future students do not have to.

 Mercedes Jones